Kukarazi/buenosDias/README.md

-# Shows greeting correlated to actual time.
+# Shows greeting correlated actual time.

 ## *Steps if you want to run it locally on your PC*
 1. Clone the repository